danmasta/lo/README.md

 # Lo
-Lightweight, modern utility library for node and browser
+Lightweight, modern utility library for node, browser, and quickjs

 #### Features:
 * Easy to use